3x-dev/ChatGPT-Political-Bias-Mitigation-ConstitutionalAI/README.md

 # ChatGPT-Political-Bias-Mitigation-ConstitutionalAI
-Repo containing code for applying ConstitutionalAI for political bias mitigation in ChatGPT
+## Contains code for applying ConstitutionalAI principles to mitigate political bias in ChatGPT

+Link to paper: (soon)